-- 14.1.
-We recognise that the school plays a significant part in the prevention of harm to our pupils by providing pupils with good lines of communication with trusted adults, supportive friends and an ethos of protection. - 14.2.
-The school community will therefore: - 14.2.1.
-Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - 14.2.2.
-Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - 14.2.3.
-Include in the curriculum opportunities for Personal Social Health and Citizenship Education which equip children with the skills they need to stay safe from harm and to know to whom they should turn to for help. - 14.3.
+- 15.1.
+We recognise that the school plays a significant part in the prevention of harm to our pupils by providing pupils with good lines of communication with trusted adults, supportive friends and an ethos of protection. - 15.2.
+The school community will therefore: - 15.2.1.
+Establish and maintain an ethos where children feel secure and are encouraged to talk and are always listened to. - 15.2.2.
+Ensure that all children know there is an adult in the school whom they can approach if they are worried or in difficulty. - 15.2.3.
+Include in the curriculum opportunities for personal development education which equip children with the skills they need to stay safe from harm and to know to whom they should turn to for help. - 15.3.
 From September 2012, all staff and Governors are required to wear a staff/governor lanyard, identifying to children that they are a member of staff.
-This was introduced for the Sixth Form students in 2014; appropriate use of the gate fob is part of the Sixth Form contract. - 14.4.
+This was introduced for the Sixth Form students in 2014; appropriate use of the gate fob is part of the Sixth Form contract. - 15.4.
 The school gates at reception will be closed by 8.45am every day and re-opened at 2.55pm to prevent free access onto the school site.
-Gate will again be closed at 6.00pm for the safety of staff on site in the evening. - 14.5.
-The school's PSHE curriculum will constantly be reviewed to ensure that visiting speakers for assemblies and revised tutor programmes from internal or external sources, keep pupil support from risk as relevant and up to date with need as possible.
+Gate will again be closed at 6.00pm for the safety of staff on site in the evening. - 15.5.
+The school's personal development offer will constantly be reviewed to ensure that visiting speakers for assemblies and revised tutor programmes from internal or external sources, keep pupil support from risk as relevant and up to date with need as possible. - 15.6.
+The school will continue to engage parents/carers with online safety through the school newsletter and face to face presentations.